Periodontics/ Hygiene/ Digital X-Rays

 We use these products for this type of treatment:

-As dentists in Fort Collins we understand that dental hygiene is definitely not something you should ever take for granted because your teeth will only stay healthy if you take good care of them.
+We will be the first to say that dental hygiene is definitely not something you should take for granted.
+Your teeth will only stay healthy if you take good care of them.
 While you may mean well when it comes to taking care of your teeth, the truth is that care has a tendency to go by the wayside when life comes into play.
 Sure, you plan to brush your teeth before you go to bed, but because you are tired you decide to just wash your mouth out and call it a night.
 The fact is, the more that you ignore doing what you need to do to keep your teeth healthy, the bigger risk you run of serious issues coming up in the future like gum disease (gingivitis).
 This is something we take very seriously as dentists.
 Fort Collins residents can rest easy knowing we have their back – and their teeth!

 The second thing that you need to make sure you do is take at least two minutes to brush your teeth twice a day.
 Simply sitting back and running the brush over your teeth a couple of times won’t do much.
 You need to actually carve two minutes out of your morning and evening schedule to methodically brush your teeth.
 Make sure that you cover your entire mouth and don’t just give up after 30 seconds.
-Many of the electric tooth brushes that are now out have 2 minute timers built in to them.
-All dentists in Fort Collins can agree on the 2 minute subject.
+Many electric toothbrushes have a two-minute timer built in, or you can use the timer on your phone.
+All top-rated dentists agree on the two-minute subject.

-Finally, you need to make sure that you get a high quality mouth wash to finish up your brushing experience.
+Finally, you need to make sure that you use a high-quality mouthwash to finish up your brushing routine.
 Save money on dental care in the long run and make sure that you spend your money on something that will actually give your teeth and gums what they need.
 Do a bit of research and ask your dentist which would be best to use.
-A great mouth wash is something that you need for your dental hygiene needs.
-Putting a strong emphasis on these 3 categories is a good reason why many of our patients feel we are the best dentists in Fort Collins.
+A great mouthwash is something that you need in your dental hygiene routine.
+Putting a strong emphasis on these three categories is a good reason why many of our patients feel we are the best dentists in Fort Collins.

 We use these products for this type of treatment:

-Digital dental X-rays at Shore’s – Dentists in Fort Collins, CO are highly beneficial and widely used for diagnosing dental problems.
-(For example… If it’s necessary to remove your wisdom teeth).
-There are mainly two types; intraoral and extraoral.
+Digital dental X-rays at Shore’s Family Dentistry in Fort Collins, CO are highly beneficial and widely used for diagnosing dental problems.
+There are two main types of dental X-Rays: intraoral and extraoral.
 The former is used for taking images pertaining to the teeth and inside of the mouth, while the latter is used for taking outside mouth images pertaining to the development and structure.

 Benefits of Digital X-rays

-- The physical process involved in digital dental X-ray is similar to that of traditional ones.
+- The physical process involved in digital dental X-rays are similar to that of traditional ones.
 In order to capture the images of your teeth, the dentist inserts a sensor in your mouth.
 This sensor is electronic and it is connected to a computer.
 After taking an X-ray, the dentist projects the image on a screen.

 - Less radiation is the major benefit of digital radiography.
-Compared to traditional dental X-rays, digital radiation procedure needs around 90% less radiation for taking X-rays.
+Compared to traditional dental X-rays, digital radiation procedures need around 90% less radiation.
 Therefore, this modern method is relatively safe and an excellent option for those who need to take X-rays frequently.

 - Taking less time is the other important benefit of digital radiography.
-Developing X-ray film is a time intensive procedure and if you use digital technology, there is no waiting until film is developed.
-The sensor used in digital X-ray is able to develop images almost instantly.
+Developing X-ray film is a time-intensive procedure and if you use digital technology, there is no waiting until the film is developed.
+The sensor used in digital X-rays is able to develop images almost instantly.

 - The image quality of digital radiography is also very high and the color, contrast, and brightness can also be adjusted once it appears on the screen.
-You can even print out a hard copy of the X-ray, if needed.
-Highly beneficial for the environment because it does not use any chemicals for film development.
-There is no need of wasting space for a darkroom to develop film and there is also no need for a store room.
+You can even print out a hard copy of the X-ray if needed.
+They are also beneficial for the environment because they do not use any chemicals for film development.
+There is no need to waste space for a darkroom to develop film and there is also no need for a storeroom.

 Digital dental X-rays are helpful for diagnosing all types of dental problems very easily.
 The dentist can compare the current image with previous ones with the help of additional software programs, like subtraction radiography.
 This is highly effective for finding out even the smallest changes in the structure of the tooth or teeth.
-The dentists can also find out lots of minor dental problems by using digital X-rays, which was not possible in the past.
-Our dentists in Fort Collins, CO at Shore’s Family Dentistry will be more than happy to answer all of your digital X-ray questions.
+YOur local dentists can also discover minor dental problems by using digital X-rays, which was not possible in the past.
+Our dentists in Fort Collins will be more than happy to answer all of your digital X-ray questions.